christopherogerepfl/UHI_prediction/README.md

 - NDVI and land cover type come from NASA [EARTHDATA program](https://appeears.earthdatacloud.nasa.gov/task/area)
 - The population come from a dataset made by the [Joint Research Center](https://data.jrc.ec.europa.eu/dataset/be02937c-5a08-4732-a24a-03e0a48bdcda#dataaccess) of the European Union

 In order to train the model, one need either to download the data for at least one European city, or, on demand, a csv file can be sent with around 2 millions samples for 5 European cities (Lyon, Madrid, Amsterdam, Vienna and Stockholm).
+The csv model can be found at this url: \https://enacshare.epfl.ch/dVvwuPcAkSdoUqEr3T4ZC until the 21.02.23.
 Trained models (finalized_model.sav and gb_model.pk1) can be found in the repo.
 It is the model with the best performances we obtained.

 ### Librairies to install